rlannon/SINx86/docs/Language Keywords.md

 ### Operators

+Note that all *logical* operators use keywords while the bitwise operators use symbols.

 * `and` - logical and
 * `or` - logical or
 * `xor` - logical exclusive-or
 * `not` - logical not
+* `as` - typecast operator (operates like in Rust)

 ### Data Types